loosolab/MAMPOK/docs/source/concepts.rst

 A **SHMamplan** (Software Hub Mamplan) is a lightweight variant of the Mamplan format.
-It uses a simplified schema without the analyst, datatype, organization, and user metadata fields, and authentication is always enabled.
+It uses a simplified schema without the analyst, datatype, organization, and user metadata fields.
+Authentication is always enabled and cannot be changed by the user.

 SHMamplan files are named ``{project_id}-shmamplan.json`` and are loaded automatically alongside regular Mamplans when scanning a repository directory.